cjhamby/Java/README.md

 # Java
 My humble java collection

-I built the file structure by using Maven projects in Eclipse IDE Files are separated into main and test folders
+I built the file structure by using Maven projects in Eclipse IDE.
+Files are separated into main and test folders.

-## Main
+## src/main
 contains the application classes

-## Test
+## src/test
 contains testbenches for the functionality of the classes